Transportation Planning - Offices

 - System Planning Branch This branch deals with Caltrans long-range planning for interregional transportation in addition to statewide travel analysis.
 These long range planning documents help identify current and future deficiencies on the State Highway System as well as recommended solutions to meet mobility goals.

-Office of Project Scoping Coordination (OPSC) - This office increases the level of coordination between Planning and other functional areas to help ensure that projects run smoothly between the different phases necessary to construct a project.
+Office of Program & Project Planning - This office increases the level of coordination between Planning and other functional areas to help ensure that projects run smoothly between the different phases necessary to construct a project.
 Managing and monitoring resources for initial project documents and managing the planning studies is essential for smooth project delivery.

 Office of State Planning (OSP) - This office builds and maintains partnerships within the Department and with other governmental agencies and the private sector to ensure a safe, sustainable and efficient transportation system.
 The office's major responsibility is the preparation of the state's long-range transportation plan - the California Transportation Plan.